 Review and Assess Existing Third-Party Relationships

 Nearly every company relies on third parties to run their business, but some of the largest breaches in recent years have been caused by a lack of proper third-party vetting.
 This increased risk not only requires a robust third-party risk management program, but also increases the need for vendor cooperation in the event of a breach.
-To prepare for the CCPA, third parties’ security and privacy processes will need to be evaluated, and contracts will need to be reviewed to provide clarity on who is liable in the event of a breach.
+To prepare for the CCPA, third parties’ security and privacy processes need to be evaluated, and contracts need to be reviewed to provide clarity on who is liable in the event of a breach.

-In addition, since the CCPA allows consumers to request access to their data, companies that buy consumer data will need to make sure it comes from a legitimate source.
+In addition, since the CCPA allows consumers to request access to their data, companies that buy consumer data need to make sure it comes from a legitimate source.
 Since third-party data typically changes hands often, it can be hard to determine if the information was collected with consent.
 Under the CCPA, operating on stolen or breached data can result in significant fines.
 A comprehensive third-party management program will classify the risks associated with external parties and establish continuous monitoring of the third parties, leading to better risk visibility.